FAIR2-for-research-software/git-with-it/episodes/branching.md

 Working in your pairs on the `python-maths` repository...

-1. Create a `contributing` branch.
+1. Create a `todo` branch.
-2. Create a `CONTRIBUTING.md` with `echo "# Contributing\n\nContributions to this repository are welcome via Pull Requests." > CONTRIBUTING.md`.
+2. Create a `TODO.md` with `echo "# TODO Tasks." > TODO.md`.
-3. Do _not_ add and commit, instead `git stash` your changes.
+3. Do _not_ add and commit, instead `git stash push -m "Adding a TODO file"` your changes.
 4. Switch to the `main` branch and create a `citation` branch.
-5. Add a basic `CITATION.cff` with `echo "cff-version: 1.2.0\ntitle: Pytest Examples\ntype: software" > CITATION.cff`.
+5. Add a basic `CITATION.cff` with `echo "cff-version: 1.2.0\ntitle: Python \ntype: software" > CITATION.cff`.
 6. Add and commit this file.
-7. Unstash the `CONTRIBUTING.md` file on the `citation` branch.
+7. Unstash the `TODO.md` file on the `citation` branch.
-8. Amend the previous commit to include `CONTRIBUTING.md` (**Hint** - you need to `add` and `commit` the file).
-9. Push the changes to GitHub, create a merge request and merge the changes.
+8. Stage and commit the changes.
+Do **NOT** create a pull request or merge these changes.
-10. Delete the branches locally (try and avoid any messages telling you there are unmerged changes).
+9. Delete the branches locally (try and avoid any messages telling you there are unmerged changes).

 :::::::::::::::::::::::: solution